 When the conversion process doesn’t run, it’s usually because there’s a problem with your settings or with the tool you’re using to convert the files.
 So before converting your Excel files into PDFs, double-check that your settings match what you need and that you’re using the right tool.

-One of the biggest mistakes people make while converting an excel to PDF is choosing the wrong tool.
+One of the biggest mistakes people make while converting Excel to PDF is choosing the wrong tool.
 You are not supposed to expect the correct results when you select the wrong platform.
 Make sure you opt for the perfect tool that delivers what it claims to get this sorted.

 2. A Blank or Black Box Appears Instead of Text